roman-milk/roman-milk.github.io/blackmailed.md

  "Yes, it did," Mom nodded, "but it also solved a problem."

  "It did?"
 I asked, curious what she meant.
 Did she enjoy having sex with me as much as I did with her?
-Report_Story #5